-

 Every student who enters the Putnam County School System completes a Home Language Survey form to determine if there is a language influence other than English.
 This will identify any languages other than English that are:

-If a language other than English is identified in any of the Primary/Home Language Survey responses, the student will be identified as a potential EL student.
+If a language other than English is identified in any of the Primary/Home Language Survey responses, the student may be identified as a potential EL student.
 (See Student Language Assessment.)

 STUDENT LANGUAGE ASSESSMENT

-Potential EL students will be given the language proficiency screener, the W-APT, by an ESL teacher within four weeks of the beginning of the school year or within 10 days of subsequent enrollment.
-After administering the W-APT screener the ESL teacher communicates student results and available support services to parents.
+Potential EL students will be given the language proficiency screener, the ELPA21 Dynamic Screener or Alternative Screener, by an ESL teacher within 30 days of the beginning of the school year or within 14 days of subsequent enrollment.
+After administering the ELPA21 Dynamic Screener or Alternative Screener, the ESL teacher communicates student results and available support services to parents.
 Parents are given the option to waive available services.
 Students are eligible for services in accordance with the state ESL guidelines.

 Tennessee is by law an “English-only” state, and all instruction and assessment must be in English.
 Alternative language instructional programs, such as ESL, designed to increase the English language proficiency, must be based on sound educational research theory and practices.